daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-10-26-Functional_Annotation_Workflow_New_Approach.md

 Testing out new approaches for functional annotation of  *Pocillopora verrucosa*.
 Previous analyses (Erin and Jill) used the program [DIAMOND BLAST](http://www.diamondsearch.org/index.php) against the NCBI nr database.
 Like regular BLAST, DIAMOND is a sequence aligner for nucleotide and protein sequences; unlike BLAST, it is optimized for a higher performance capability of large datasets at 100x-20,000x speed of BLAST.
 The output .xml file was then funneled to [BLAST2GO](https://www.blast2go.com) (B2G) which is a bioinformatics tools for functional annotation and analysis of gene or protein sequences.
 It was originally developed to provide a user-friendly interface for GO annotation and now hosts many different functional annotation tools.
 The B2G software makes it possible to generate annotation without requiring writing any code.
 While B2G can do an extensive array of functions, this analysis primarily utilizes the GO mapping and annotation functions.

-Through a dense literature search, multiple databases should be used for BLAST to expand the hits possible for your sequences (Buitrago-López et al 2020; Baumgarten et al. 2015; Cunning et al. 2018).
+Through a dense literature search, multiple databases should be used for BLAST to expand the hits possible for your sequences [Baumgarten et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4586855/), [Bhattacharya et al. 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4878875/), [Cunning et al. 2018](https://www.nature.com/articles/s41598-018-34459-8?proof=t+target%3D), and [Buitrago-López et al. 2020](https://academic.oup.com/gbe/article/12/10/1911/5898631).
 The main concensus from this literature search is that the protein sequences should be searched against the SwissProt, TrEMBL, NCBI nr databases using BLASTp (Basic Local Alignment Search Tool, e-value cut-off = 1e-05) and retaining annotations from databases in this order.
 Then, BLAST2GO should be used to provide GO annotations, and KEGG, Pfam, InterProScan, should be searched to further annotated gene sets.

 Followed same approach for Funtional Annotation used by [Baumgarten et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4586855/), [Bhattacharya et al. 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4878875/), and [Buitrago-López et al. 2020](https://academic.oup.com/gbe/article/12/10/1911/5898631).
 I generally followed the same workflow found on the [Buitrago-López et al. 2020](https://academic.oup.com/gbe/article/12/10/1911/5898631) [GitHub](https://github.com/Carol-Symbiomics/Pocillopora-verrucosa-genome/blob/master/Scripts/03.gene.models.prediction.and.annotation.sh) page for using blastp on our protein sequences against multiple databases.

 ### Step 1: Obtain sequences of interest.